-To house world-leading efforts in studies of dark energy, dark matter, the origin of cosmic structure, and the highest energy particles in the universe, surrounded by a highly visible Postdoc/Visitor/Workshop Program.
+To house world-leading efforts in studies of dark energy, dark matter, the origin of cosmic structure, and the highest energy particles in the universe, surrounded by a highly visible postdoc, visitor and workshop program that advances knowledge, mentors the next generation of scientists, and brings results to the public.

 The Ohio State University, Physics Research Building